f-nyx/kotlin-search/README.md

 # kotlin-search

-This is a basic multi-language index implementation that can be embedded into applications.
-It is useful for applications that require full-text search and natural language processing support without adding a full-featured search engine like Elastic Search.
+This is a simple multi-language index implementation that can be embedded into applications.
+It is useful for applications that require full-text search and natural language processing support without adding a full-featured search engine server like Elastic Search.

 This library is built on top of Lucene and it does not implement any search or NLP algorithm.
 It wraps Lucene to provide the following features: